I landed my dream job at age 23, but I didn’t fully realize then what it meant to bloom where you are planted.

 grew my faith

-Employee?
+Fulling accepting Employee?
+Aspiring writer?
 Leader?
 Stay-at-home mom?
 Working parent?
 Teacher?
 Entrepreneur?
 Coach?
 How has your role shaped you?
-Start your your own gratitude list of how skills and growth converge into your calling.
+Start your own gratitude list of how skills and growth converge into your calling.

 Whether it feels meaningful, challenging or boring, you can find ways to make sure it’s not wasted.
 I hope you experience the days you feel like you’re soaring.
 But I know some days making it through is going to take all you’ve got.